-Admission to hospital is not necessary if there are no features of pre-eclampsia
+Admission to hospital is not necessary if there are no features of pre-eclampsia and BP is well controlled with treatment.

 Hypertension should be treated if persistently >140/90 mmHg with a view to maintaining blood pressure around 135/85mmHg.